 There are some exceptions, however, including deaths that are the result of accidents caused by a third party or deaths caused at workplaces where the employer failed to provide workers’ compensation insurance for its employees.

 Do Wrongful Death Actions Cover Deaths Caused By Intentional Acts?

 Yes, intentional acts may result in a wrongful death lawsuit.
 This is true even if the individual who committed the intentional act that caused the death is incarcerated.

 Unfortunately, if you were not legally married, you cannot seek compensation for yourself through a wrongful death lawsuit.
-However, you can seek compensation on behalf of your minor child, provided your boyfriend formally claimed the child as his own and helped support the child.
+However, you can seek compensation for your minor child, provided your boyfriend formally claimed the child as his own and helped support the child.

-There is no “average” settlement when it comes to wrongful death cases.
-Each case offers its own unique circumstances.
+There is no “average” settlement in wrongful death cases.
+Each case offers unique circumstances.
 Some of the factors your attorney will consider when establishing a value to your case—that is, how much compensation you are asking for—include:

 - The age of the deceased

 - The deceased’s earning potential